What is Pregnancy Discrimination?

 Is Pregnancy Discrimination Illegal?

-However, the State of New Jersey has some of the strongest laws in the country to protect pregnant women from discrimination!
+Additionally, the State of New Jersey has some of the strongest laws in the country to protect pregnant women from discrimination!
 For example, the New Jersey Law Against Discrimination (NJLAD) protects pregnant employees from pregnancy discrimination in the workplace.
-Under this law, employers must also prevent pregnancy discrimination and provide pregnant employees with reasonable accommodations.
+Under this law, employers must prevent discrimination and provide pregnant employees with reasonable accommodations.
 Although the federal law provides protection to all workers employed by companies with over 15 employees, the NJLAD applies to all employers within the state of New Jersey.
 The New Jersey Law provides even more protection for the state’s pregnant employees.

 It is illegal to discriminate against pregnant women in the workplace.
 This includes any aspect of employment.
 An employer may not fire or demote a woman because she is pregnant.
 However, the NJLAD covers more than just hiring and firing.
-This also prevents employers from denying pregnant women a right to promotions, trainings, assignments, and benefits.
+This also prevents employers from denying pregnant women a right to promotions, training, assignments, and benefits.

 Examples of Pregnancy Discrimination